mvolkmann/blog/src/nushell.md

 use the `from` command to specify the actual content type.
 For example, `open really-json.txt | from json`.

-To prevent the `open` command from processing a file, add the `--raw` option.
+To prevent the `open` command from processing a file, add the `--raw` flag.
 For example, `open scores.csv --raw`.

 To process data from a URL instead of a local file, use the `fetch` command.